colet0227/python_dev_challenge/README.md

 4. Create a new file called `get_frames.py`.
 5. Write your pseudo-code in `get_frames.py`.
 Commit your changes.
 6. Create and swap to a new branch called `solution`.
-7. Implement your solution in `get_frames.py`.
+7. Write your code solution in `get_frames.py`.
 Commit your changes.
-8. *Optional*: Create and switch to a new branch called `bonus`.
+8. *Optional* - Create and switch to a new branch called `bonus`.
 Add in anything else you think would be useful.
 Commit your changes.
+9. Record a loom video that explains your solution.
+Describe your thought process and any challenges or bugs you encountered, and how you solved them.
+If you added bonus features then explain what you added, why you added it, and how you implemented the feature.
+Title the loom video `Product: Python Dev Onboarding Challenge by <first_name> <last_name>`.
+11. *Optional* - Record a second loom introducing yourself to the team.
+Describe why you want this position, talk about past experience, and how you can add value to the team.
+Title the loom video `Product: Python Dev Introduction by <first_name> <last_name>`.
+12. Go to `<LINK>` and submit your application.